kobajs/gist-light/README.md

 ## Tradeoffs

 - For the fork, it will be the first 3 users since it's not possible to sort by date.
 (The other option was to run through entire fork pagination to get the last 3 users).
-In order to make this project fast, it will be added a deep investigation as TODO
+In order to make this project fast, it will be added a deep investigation as TODO.
+- Changed pagination to non-pagination because of time.

 ## TODO

 - [ ] Investigate fork list sorting
+- [ ] Create entity for Forks and Gists to help with mapping
+- [ ] Gist Pagination
 - [ ] Glance styles
 - [ ] Theming
 - [ ] Combine GistsContext with Reducer hook
-- [ ] Not all components have stories or tests because of time.
+- [ ] Not all components have stories or tests because of time
 - [ ] More tests